ChrisXioannou/HomeLabDirectory/README.md

 <h1>Virtualized Active Directory Home Lab</h1>

 <h2>Description</h2>
-<p>This home lab project is a virtualized network environment created using Oracle VirtualBox.
-It includes a Domain Controller (DC) running Server 2019, configured with Active Directory services for a simulated internal network.
-The lab is designed to showcase my ability to set up and manage a network infrastructure, demonstrating core IT skills such as network management, user administration, and security principles.</p>
+<p>This home lab project represents a virtualized network environment crafted using Oracle VirtualBox.
+At its core, the setup features a Domain Controller (DC) running Server 2019 with a complete Active Directory services and another virtual machine running windows 10 to mimic a real-world internal network.
+This environment not only showcases my capabilities in establishing and administering network infrastructure but also highlights my proficiency in interacting with both administrative and user accounts.
+It provides a dynamic setting for practical application of essential IT skills, including network management, user administration, nuanced access control, and enforcing robust security protocols.</p>

 <h2>Languages and Utilities Used</h2>
 <ul>